 If you are finding the application process complicated and need more help, we can do the application for you.
 Call our Selective Licensing team on 0115 924 3304 to find out more.

-The application process is free of charge if your property is fully managed by Walton & Allen.
+The application process is discounted if your property is fully managed by Walton & Allen.
 The licencing fee payable to the Council still applies.

 Get more information on Selective Licensing